Kalif Raymond Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his two matchups against the Packers, Raymond's nine receiving yards average is 18.5 less than his over/under for Sunday's game (27.5).
+- Raymond's nine receiving yards per game in his two matchups against the Packers are 19.5 fewer than his over/under for Sunday's game.

 Recent Performances